labex-labs/open-source-labs/rust/rust-book/lab-ch10-03-lifetime-syntax/step4.md

 # Generic Lifetimes in Functions

-We’ll write a function that returns the longer of two string slices.
+We'll write a function that returns the longer of two string slices.
 This function will take two string slices and return a single string slice.
-After we’ve implemented the `longest` function, the code in Listing 10-19 should print `The longest string is abcd`.
+After we've implemented the `longest` function, the code in Listing 10-19 should print `The longest string is abcd`.

 Filename: `src/main.rs`